15 Websites to Help You Sell Stuff Online, Plus Tips on How to Do It

 After you’ve practiced a bit with how to make a killer for-sale listing, it’s time to find your item a good home.

 And depending on what you’re selling, you’ll want to choose the appropriate website.
 Some giant websites will accept listings for most products, and some niche websites accept only certain categories of items.
-In most cases, the more specific you get, the better.
+In most cases, the more specific you get, the better your chance to make extra cash.

 Where to Sell Almost Everything Online